 Making the time to date your spouse feeds your relationship.
 When my husband and I were dating, we would spend every free moment we had together.
-We could not get enough of each other and spending time doing things we both loved together.
+We could not get enough of each other and spend time doing things we both loved together.
 Why does this need to change once we are married?
-Well it is obvious that after 12 years of marriage, 2 kids and busy work lives, things aren’t the same.
+Well, it is obvious that after 12 years of marriage, 2 kids and busy work lives, things aren’t the same.
 But the effort is there.
 Are you making an effort to date your spouse and feed your relationship?

 What kind of effort should you be making?

 A great example of effort is the opportunity, are you taking it?
-Here is a great example, this past summer, my family and I went on an 8 day cruise with Carnival Cruise to Turks and Caicos, Half Moon Cay and Nassau Bahamas – it was amazing!
-We of course took the children with us and it was a wonderful time to unwind and enjoy a much-needed family R&R. However, we knew that if we didn’t jump on the opportunity to make some time just for us, we would not get another chance for a while.
+Here is a great example, this past summer, my family and I went on an 8-day cruise with Carnival Cruise to Turks and Caicos, Half Moon Cay and Nassau Bahamas – it was amazing!
+We, of course, took the children with us and it was a wonderful time to unwind and enjoy a much-needed family R&R. However, we knew that if we didn’t jump on the opportunity to make some time just for us, we would not get another chance for a while.

 Priority – Romance!

 We knew that the cruise we were on had an amazing camp for both children, that would allow us the time to unwind and connect.
 Camp Carnival came to the rescue for mom and dad!
 And I won’t even lie, we took advantage of it nearly every evening.
-We got in a lot of date nights!
+We got a lot of date nights!